uwu/radio/docs/README.md

 This code is BSD-3 - you must credit if you use it.
 I will try to keep the code clean and docs up to date.

+Earlier today as I write this, link and kasi were discussing a completely different way of running this that would work on a serverless platform (Deno Deploy, specifically, I think).

 Thanks, Yellowsink.